-Endometrial cancer is a disease in which malignant (cancer) cells form in the tissues of the endometrium.
-The endometrium is the lining of the uterus, a hollow, muscular organ in a woman's pelvis.
-The uterus is where a fetus grows; it consists of three layers:
+Endometrial cancer is a disease in which malignant (cancer) cells form in the endometrium.
+The endometrium is the lining of the uterus, an organ in a woman's pelvis where a fetus grows.
+The uterus consists of three layers:

 Risk factors for endometrial cancer can include:

 Signs and symptoms for endometrial cancer can include:

 Learn details about how we diagnose endometrial cancer.

 Learn details about how we treat endometrial cancer.

 Your prognosis (chance of recovery) and treatment options depend on the following:

 New Patient Appointments

 We understand that a cancer diagnosis can be emotionally challenging, and that treatment can be physically demanding.